ghifarit53/Jarkom-Modul-3-I03-2023/README.md

 ```

 Then, make a symbolic link to the file in `/etc/nginx/sites-enabled/jarkom`
 using `ln -s`.
 The site should be up and running now.
-Do the same steps on the remaining workers
+Do the same steps on the remaining worker nodes

 <img width="436" alt="Screenshot 2023-11-18 at 21 23 30" src="https://user-images.githubusercontent.com/59758342/284004236-7a5c1c83-13d7-4eaf-bb3e-cc0dad67c4e3.png">